Just out: Een os op het dak: moderne muziek na 1900 in vogelvlucht:

 The cd also features music for other instruments, ending with the cycle Fantasy Studies after which it is named.
 This is scored for flute (piccolo and alto flute), clarinet (E-flat and bass clarinet), soprano saxophone and spring drum, recorder (soprano, tenor, bass recorder), triangle, and violoncello.
 In seven movements the studies become ever more rhythmical, with elaborate lines developing into intricate, virtuoso patterns, though the music never loses its transparency.

 All the works are excellently performed.
 It is the cycle for contrabass clarinet however that lingers longest in one’s mind.
 Stump-Linshalm proves to be a strong and convincing advocate of this somewhat disregarded instrument.
 Surely this cd will help other clarinettists to discover its many qualities.
-The cd appeared on Orlando Records and can be ordered here.
+The cd appeared on Orlando Records.